logo

 This Koala Joey Never Leaves His Mother's Side, Even During Life-Saving Surgery

-The bond between mother and child is one of the strongest bonds there is.
-This stands true for most creatures in the animal kingdom, besides with humans.
+The bond between mother and child is one of the strongest bonds in existence.
+This holds true for most creatures in the animal kingdom, as well as for humans.

-Regardless of the species, Mothers will always be Mothers, devoted and caring for their offspring.
-In the same vein, most animals’ young are heavily dependent on their mothers for their survival while they learn and grow.
+Regardless of the species, mothers will always be mothers, devoted and caring for their offspring.
+In the same vein, most animals’ young are heavily dependent on their mothers for survival as they learn and grow.

-A shining example of such a bond came up in Australia, after a mother koala was hit by a car on the Warrego Highway near Coominya, while her 6-month old joey was in her pouch.
-Luckily for the pair, a group of volunteers were able to quickly rescue the injured koalas, they named the mother Lizzy, and her sweet baby boy Phantom.
+A shining example of such a bond emerged in Australia after a mother koala was hit by a car on the Warrego Highway near Coominya, while her 6-month-old joey was in her pouch.
+Luckily for the pair, a group of volunteers was able to quickly rescue the injured koalas.
+They named the mother Lizzy and her sweet baby boy, Phantom.

-Unfortunately, Lizzy was in critical condition, with facial injuries and a punctured lung.
+Unfortunately, Lizzy was in critical condition, suffering from facial injuries and a punctured lung.
 She needed surgery to save her life.

-The veterinarian heading their care recognized that splitting up Lizzy and Phantom would not only make them anxious, but would be traumatic for both mother and son.
-They decided that it would be for the betterment of Lizzy’s recovery to keep them together during the surgery.
+The veterinarian overseeing their care recognized that separating Lizzy and Phantom would not only make them anxious but would also be traumatic for both mother and son.
+They decided that keeping them together during the surgery would be beneficial for Lizzy’s recovery.

-And so, they proceeded with surgery to repair Lizzy’s punctured lung, while Phantom, her itty-bitty 1 pound joey, clung to her the entire time.
+And so, they proceeded with surgery to repair Lizzy’s punctured lung, while Phantom, her tiny 1-pound joey, clung to her the entire time.

 Koalas are an iconic animal native to Australia.

-They’re marsupials, mammals that have a pouch for development of their young, not “bears” as they’re commonly called.
+They’re marsupials, mammals that have a pouch for the development of their young, not “bears,” as they’re commonly called.

 Koalas live in the eucalyptus forests of southeastern and eastern Australia.
 They rely on these eucalyptus trees for both food and shelter.

 The word koala comes from the Aboriginal language Dharug word “gula” meaning “no water.”
-It was initially believed these animals were able to survive without needing to drink water, since they were rarely witnessed coming out of their eucalyptus trees.
+It was initially believed that these animals could survive without needing to drink water, as they were rarely seen coming down from their eucalyptus trees.

-The koala’s digestive system works hard to digest the eucalyptus leaves.
-After breaking down the toxins, they’re left with limited nutrients, leaving them with very little energy.
+The koala’s digestive system works hard to break down the eucalyptus leaves.
+After processing the toxins, they are left with limited nutrients, resulting in very little energy.

 The actual sweetest sleepy face